 Never assume that your or your partner’s limits (or what you’re up for) will be the same one day as opposed to the next.
 One of you may have had a particularly challenging day that calls for more loving care to ease your day’s concerns.

 Or your partner’s challenges that day may call for more intensity to focus and clear their busy minds.

-8) And finally, what are you consenting to, and do you both understand all that consent entails?
+8) What are you consenting to, and do you both understand all that consent entails?

 Consent in kink means saying yes to participating in a scene with your partner(s).

 That’s it in a nutshell.
 There are aspects of consent that are important to know about such as implied consent, blanket consent, withdrawing consent, consensual non-consent.

 The consent culture is the backbone to kink/BDSM play.

 The consent culture evolves as we evolve in our understanding of the nuances of consent and how we apply it to our relationships in (and out of) the bedroom.